 2. Know Your CPLU & CPI

 CPI is an acronym for Cost per Install.
 CPLU is also an acronym standing for Cost per Loyal User.
-The CPI is a formula that equals the advertising dollars you spend divided by the amount of new installations you get within a given advertising campaign.
-The CPLU however, is the amount of advertising dollars you spend divided by the amount of new and loyal application uses you get from the ad campaign.
+The CPI is a formula that equals the advertising dollars you spend divided by the number of new installations you get within a given advertising campaign.
+The CPLU however, is the number of advertising dollars you spend divided by the amount of new and loyal application uses you get from the ad campaign.

 These two figures can be used along with your ARPU to find out the return on investment you are getting from all of your advertising and marketing.
 For your marketing to prove successful, your CPLU needs to be less than your ARPU.

 Engagement is not something you can figure out by a formula, and it requires an assessment of how your users are making use of the mobile app in question.
 In understanding a user’s behaviors, you can get an inside view of what is most appealing to your users and what features may be unnecessary.

 Engagement is an umbrella term covering a variety of user actions including an assessment of app screens viewed per session, the conversion rates, interactions, opt-ins, opt-outs, and session intervals and lengths.
 Let’s look at each of these analytics a bit more in-depth.

 Customer loyalty measures how often your users return to the app and use it.
 Your customer’s engagement is vital to the success of the app, as engaged users are being called the bread and butter of an application’s overall success.
 If you have users that are remaining engaged with the app, it means they like what the app has to offer and are therefore more likely to spread the good word about the app to others – word of mouth advertising goes a long way in the mobile app industry.

 What’s more, you can track the usage of loyal users over a longer time to see if trends in application development crop up or if the users repeat actions that may offer insight into how you can improve the application or enhance user engagement.